noahitall/HeadlessDom/INSTALLER_README.md

 2. Uses a dedicated browser installation path (`/Applications/HeadlessDom/browsers`)
 3. Binds only to localhost (127.0.0.1) for security
 4. Logs to `/Applications/HeadlessDom/logs/`

+### Launch Agent and Daemon Configuration

+HeadlessDom uses two mechanisms to ensure reliable startup:

+1. **Primary LaunchAgent**: Installed in `/Library/LaunchAgents/` with:
+   - `RunAtLoad` set to `true` - makes the service start at boot
+   - `KeepAlive` set to `true` - restarts the service if it terminates unexpectedly

+2. **Fallback LaunchDaemon**: Created only if the primary service fails to start, located at `/Library/LaunchDaemons/`:
+   - Acts as a backup to ensure the service loads even if the initial loading fails
+   - Runs with system-level privileges to avoid permission issues

 ### Browser Installation